The perfect 3 days in Atlanta itinerary for travelers in Georgia, USA!

 The very first thing you should do is purchase the official CityPass, which gives you access to all the best attractions in Atlanta at a 45% discount.

-This includes the Coca Cola Museum, the Zoo, the Aquarium and a bunch of other options.
+This includes the World of Coca Cola Museum, the Zoo, the Aquarium and a bunch of other options.

 Now that you’ve grabbed that and can start saving some cash, let’s dive into the article.